Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 Zapier

-Zapier is a very well-known automation tool (the "OG" of no-code workflows) that has significantly expanded its AI capabilities.
-Traditionally, Zapier connects your apps: "When X happens in app A, do Y in app B." Now, Zapier offers dedicated AI Agents, AI Chatbots, Canvas (for visually designing automation systems), and MCP (Model Context Protocol) for connecting AI tools to its ecosystem.
+Zapier is a one of the best-known automation tools (the "OG" of no-code workflows) that has significantly expanded its AI capabilities.
+Traditionally, Zapier connects your apps: "When X happens in app A, do Y in app B." Now, Zapier offers dedicated AI Agents, AI Chatbots, Canvas, and MCP.
 Zapier isn't an AI-specialized platform like some others here, but its strength is the 8,000+ app integrations it supports.
-This means you can trigger AI agents based on almost any event (new email, form submission, CRM update—you name it) and then have the AI perform an action or generate content as part of the workflow.
-Use cases: e.g., automatically summarize every new support ticket with GPT and post it to Slack, or generate a draft email reply when a lead comes in, etc., all using Zapier's workflow editor.
+This means you can trigger AI agents based on almost any event (new email, form submission, CRM update, you name it) and then have the AI perform an action or generate content as part of the Zap.

 Free Tier: Yes – 100 tasks/month with two-step Zaps, plus Tables, Forms, and Zapier MCP included.